xiaopeng12138/MaiDXR/README.md

 - This project is an update of https://github.com/xiaopeng12138/MaiMai-VR.
 - Support DX version or above
 - The model is almost 1:1 to DX cabinet/framework
-- Native touch input and light outupt
+- Using naative touch input and light outupt
 - 90hz or 120hz capture (Bitblt) (Thanks @Thalesalex for the recommendation)
 - Customizable haptic feedback
 - 3rd person camera and smooth camera
-- 4 customizable buttons (+ 1 select button)
+- 3 customizable buttons
-- only 1 player

 ## Inspired by
 - https://github.com/derole1/MaiMai-VR